MITLibraries/dspace-submission-service/README.md

 The [Click documentation](https://click.palletsprojects.com/en/8.0.x/quickstart/)
 will be helpful to understand how to create and run commands.

+Set env variables in `.env` file as needed:
+- WORKSPACE: required, "dev" is a good value for local development
+- DSPACE_API_URL: only needed if publishing to DSpace, use DSpace test instance for development
+- DSPACE_USER: only needed if publishing to DSpace
+- DSPACE_PASSWORD: only needed if publishing to DSpace
+- DSPACE_TIMEOUT: only needed if publishing to DSpace, defaults to 120 seconds
+- DSS_INPUT_QUEUE: input message queue to use for development (see section below on using Moto for local SQS queues)
+- DSS_LOG_FILTER: filters out logs from external libraries, defaults to "true".
+  Can be useful to set this to "false" if there are errors that seem to involve external libraries whose debug logs may have more information
+- DSS_LOG_LEVEL: level for logging, defaults to INFO.
+Can be useful to set to DEBUG for more detailed logging
+- SKIP_PROCESSING: skips the publishing process for messages, defaults to "true".
+Can be useful for working on just the SQS components of the application.
+Set to "false" if messages should be processed and published
+- SQS_ENDPOINT_URL: needed if using Moto for local development (see section below)

 ### Using Moto for local SQS queues

 It is often desireable to use [Moto](https://github.com/spulec/moto) for local development using the [Standalone Server Mode(https://github.com/spulec/moto#stand-alone-server-mode)] rather than using true AWS SQS queues.